xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 of code like in my scenario, it might be many classes working to do many different operations, building one final result.
 I like it when I don't have to know the implementation details of an operation to know what the behaviour is for a given outcome.

-Above I have only used Success, Failure and Error as the outcomes of my operation, but I could have modelled different states for success too: a MatchFound/NoMatch result could be suitable for a result type.
+Above, I have only used Success, Failure and Error as the outcomes of my operation, but I could have modelled different states for success too: a MatchFound/NoMatch result could be suitable for a result type.

   [1]: http://blog.ploeh.dk/2017/02/02/dependency-rejection/